AAP to contest all seats in UP assembly polls, not in talks for any alliance: Sanjay Singh | Politics

 Delhi Chief Minister Kejriwal had himself contested against Prime Minister Narendra Modi from Varanasi in 2014 and stood second ahead of the Congress and the Samajwadi party nominees.

-Singh, who is a Rajya Sabha MP, said the main issue to be raised by the AAP in the assembly elections ''will be BJP's nationalism versus AAP's nationalism''.
+Singh, who is a Rajya Sabha MP, said the main issue raised by the AAP in the assembly elections ''will be BJP's nationalism versus AAP's nationalism''.

 ''Sixteen cases including that of sedition were filed against me.
 I got a stay from the Supreme Court in a sedition case.
 The BJP is doing vindictive politics.
 Our office here was closed by them.
 We are facing them strongly,'' he said.